Lalemaouloud/MAGGImpute/README.md

 # MAGGImpute
- An Imputation workflow for MAGs with ggCaller
+ A Metagenome annotation workflow with the graph based annotation tool, ggcaller.